AlphaFrederic94/Administrative_Hospital_Management_System/README.md

 5. **Access the application**
    - Open your browser to `http://127.0.0.1:5001`
-   - Use the login credentials from the initialization script
+   - Use the default login credentials below

 ## 📁 Project Structure